neu-se/CS4530-Fall-2024/Activities/Module13 Activity.md

    8. For Build Command, type in "npm install && tsc".
    9. For Start Command, type in "npm run start:prod".
    10. For Instance Type, choose the "Free" option.
-   11. In the Environment Variables section, add a variable called `MONGODB_URL`.
+   11. In the Environment Variables section, add a variable called `MONGODB_URI`.
 For the value, add the connection string of the MongoDB database created earlier.
 4. Click "Deploy Web Service".
 5. Once the deployment is completed, visit the URL and check if you get a "hello world" response.
 6. Append "/question/getQuestion?order=newest&search=" to the URL and check if you get an successful response.

 ### Setup your Client